AIM705 - Heritage Practice: Fundamentals

 Students will on average spend 150-hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 This will include educator guided online learning activities within the unit site.

 4 x 2.5-hour lectures/practical experience (field trips) and 4 x 2-hour online seminars during the trimester

 Online independent and collaborative learning activities including 4 scheduled online seminars.

 The unit will allow students to develop and apply their knowledge of the conservation and management of heritage places.
-In addition to learning the steps involved in significance assessment and values-based management of heritage places and areas, it will explore current debates, including issues in policy development, community engagement, and maintenance and monitoring of heritage places.
-This Unit allows consideration of the ways in which heritage places are managed and used in Australia and in other national and cultural contexts; and will develop student skills and knowledge of approaches to identifying, documenting, assessing and managing heritage places.
+In addition to learning the steps involved in significance assessment and values-based management of heritage places and areas, it will explore current debates, including issues in community engagement, professional ethics, and social, economic and environmental sustainability.
+This Unit allows consideration of the ways in which heritage places are managed and used in Australia and in other national and cultural contexts; and will develop student skills and knowledge of approaches to identifying and assessing heritage places.

 Unit Fee Information

 Fees and charges vary depending on the type of fee place you hold, your course, your commencement year, the units you choose to study and their study discipline, and your study load.

 Tuition fees increase at the beginning of each calendar year and all fees quoted are in Australian dollars ($AUD).
 Tuition fees do not include textbooks, computer equipment or software, other equipment or costs such as mandatory checks, travel and stationery.